ABS from Bosch not only makes braking safer, but also enhances performance. Value-added functions increase the level of safety, comfort and dynamics.

 Makes the fun of the ride reach new heights, not the rear wheel

 When the brakes are strongly applied on two wheels, it is actually only one wheel that decelerates.
 This is because, on motorcycles, especially on a sporty one, the wheel load shifts in the direction of the front wheel, often causing the rear to lift up.
-To help in cases such as this, Bosch developed rRear-wheel lift-up mitigation.
+To help in cases such as this, Bosch developed rear-wheel lift-up control.

 This function evaluates the slip values of both wheels.
-If the rear wheel threatens to lift up while braking, the rear wheel lift-up mitigation adjusts the pressure in the braking circuit of the front wheel with precision to keep the rear wheel on the ground and avoid rollovers.
+If the rear wheel threatens to lift up while braking, the rear-wheel lift-up control adjusts the pressure in the braking circuit of the front wheel with precision to keep the rear wheel on the ground and avoid rollovers.
 This technology allows riders to remain more relaxed, whatever awaits them on their trip — be it wet leaves or bumps.

 Making going uphill a breeze